Insights

 When to Choose a Different Packaging Route

-This page should answer its own search intent clearly, but not pretend to be every packaging page at once.
-If the buyer is comparing broad product categories, start from the related category page.
-If the buyer needs cost, production, supplier or formula-specific guidance, move to the closest supporting article.
+If the buyer is still comparing broad packaging families, start from the related category page.
+If the next question is cost, production, supplier selection or formula-specific fit, move to the closest supporting article.

 • Use the category page when the buyer wants to browse available packaging families and shapes.